 To prepare a black sapote, cut it into 4 to 6 wedges cutting from blossom end towards stem.
 With spoon, gently scoop out pulp, discarding seeds.
 The pulp tends to break up easily, and can be used immediately or frozen.

-It makes a great substitute for bananas in your favorite smoothie or banana bread recipe.
-Here are two sapote recipes to help you enjoy this unusual fruit.
+Sapote makes a great substitute for bananas in your favorite smoothie or banana bread recipe.
+Here is a refreshing chocolate-orange treat to help you enjoy this unusual fruit.

 - 3 to 4 ripe black sapotes, sapotes must be very soft; an unripe sapote is inedible